 Yep, freezer meals are exactly as they sound.

 They are ready-cooked meals that you freeze, ready to be defrosted and reheated when you need.
 They are so good because you can make a few big batches of your favorite foods before the babies are due, package them up and put them in the freezer.
 You might even have amazing friends and family who will bring you meals to freeze.

 No matter who makes them, you want to make sure that your painstakingly created meals survive the defrosting and reheating process.
 So, let’s look at some delicious freezer meals that will taste just as good as eating them as freshly made.

 The best kind of freezer meal is one that has everything for a balanced meal in the one package.
 Then you can bang it in the oven or microwave and be all set to eat when the timer goes off.
 Often you will find that you need to add a few fresh elements on the side, like vegetables or a salad.
 But at least the lion’s share of the meal prep is done already, especially if you cut, portion and freeze some vegetables too.

 Most foods will freeze well and keep safely for between 3 and 6 months.
 Rotate through your freezer items and eat the oldest ones first to prevent wastage.
 Most of all, make sure everything is wrapped and packaged well to guard against freezer burn.

-There are some things that don’t freeze well, so we would avoid freezing these foods: cooked eggs, jams and jellies, salad, yoghurt, baked goods with icing, unwhipped cream, mayonnaise and low fat dairy products.
+There are some things that don’t freeze well, so we would avoid freezing these foods: cooked eggs, jams and jellies, salad, yogurt, baked goods with icing, unwhipped cream, mayonnaise, and low-fat dairy products.